 - She worked with Piegan Institute and the late Darrell Robes Kipp (Apiniokio Peta) from 1999 to 2013, during that time she raised $4,000,000.00 for Piegan Institute programs.

 - She is the founder of Saokio Heritage, a community based organization, that works to revitalize traditional ecological knowledge and ethnobotany.

 - She is a founding member of the National Coalition of Native American Language Schools and Programs.

-Rosalyn has been an invited guest and speaker on ethnobotany and indigenous languages in Indigenous communities in North and South America, including Canada, Mexico, Guatemala, Venezula and Bolivia.
+Rosalyn has been an invited guest and speaker on community development, ethnobotany or indigenous languages in Indigenous communities in North and South America, including Canada, Mexico, Guatemala, Venezula and Bolivia.